abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_7_Advanced_Pointers/Chapter_7.md

 - An address that points to another address.

-- Are like treasure map or a scavenfer hunt, start at one pointer and keep following the chain of addresses until the final value is met.
+- Are like treasure map or a scavenger hunt, start at one pointer and keep following the chain of addresses until the final value is met.

 - Allows to make complex data structures like arrays of pointers and modify